o0101/longbore/README.md

-# dosyrng
+# Longbore

-Memorizable, simple 8-bit random number generators that pass Dieharder and PractRand.
+Memorizable, simple random number generator with up to infinite internal state that pass Dieharder and PractRand.
+Set the state as big as you want.

 [![https://nodei.co/npm/dosyrng.png?downloads=true&downloadRank=true&stars=true](https://nodei.co/npm/dosyrng.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/dosyrng)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dosaygo-coder-0/dosyrng/issues)

 ## Latest News

-dosyrng passes Dieharder and PractRand.
+Longbore  passes Dieharder and PractRand.
 Oooh yeah!

 Testing on 1 Gb initially produced 1 FAILED ( rgb_lagged_sums 31 ), and I concluded this was because the test was looping the 1 Gb input so many times and finding correlations that otherwise were not present.
 When I truncated the input to a large prime less than 1 Gb this test passed, adding support for my theory as to why it failed.
 Oooh yeah!